Skip to main content

 Protect your devices

-• Use password on all your devices and make sure to lock them when you are temporary leaving them out of sight.
+• Use a password on all your devices and make sure to lock them when you are temporary leaving them out of sight.

 • Use automatic password protection that activates after x number of minutes.